Have you ever wondered why even the simplest messages sometimes get lost in translation at work?

 A communication breakdown occurs when information is not conveyed or received as intended.
 Whether it's due to unclear instructions, overlooked messages, or misinterpretations, recognising and addressing these breakdowns is crucial for maintaining a smooth workflow.

-Examples of Communication Breakdown In The Workplace
+Signs of Communication Breakdown

 Communication breakdowns can take many forms, and understanding these can help in identifying and resolving them more effectively.